Marie-Louise von Motesiczky Charitable Trust

 Carers UK (CC 1140890)

 Established in 1965, Carers UK is the only national membership charity for carers, a respected expert on advice to carers, a support network and a movement for change.
 The outstanding example from 2023 has been the passage of the Carers’ Leave Bill which gives working carers the right to take unpaid leave from work to care for older, disabled or seriously ill relatives or friends.
-This will become law in 2024.
+This became law in 2024.

 The Trust has funded Carers UK since 2016 for a variety of carer support services online, in print and by telephone.